ZipNotRar/Bang-/README.md

 # Bang!
-## The videoclip presented here show the logic behind production of Anger Management itself:-
+## The videoclip presented here show the logic behind production of the PvE 2D Shooter game "Bang!":-

 |Run-Through             |
 :-------------------------: